cloudflare/cloudflare-docs/content/cloudflare-for-saas/ssl/common-tasks/certificate-validation-methods.md

 {{<Aside type="warning">}}

-HTTP DCV validation is no longer allowed for wildcard certificates.
-For more details and next steps, refer to [Changes to HTTP DCV](/ssl/ssl-tls/dcv-update/).
+HTTP DCV validation is not allowed for wildcard certificates.
+For more details and next steps, refer to [Changes to HTTP DCV](/ssl/ssl-tls/migration-guides/dcv-update/).

 {{</Aside>}}